 Also, don’t cover the air conditioner with a lot of leaves and shrubs.
 Likewise, try keeping the debris and dirt away from the base of your air conditioner.
 Choosing the right location for your air conditioner will increase its efficiency.
 Moreover, it will help you save money on AC bills.

-During the night, the temperature is relatively cooler than the day time.
-Try keeping the temperature of your AC low during the night to save money on your AC in summer.
-You can also use a smart AC controller or a programmable thermostat, to set a temperature range for the night.
-It would help you to maintain the temperature within the set range for a happy, relaxed slumber.
+During the night, the temperature is relatively cooler than daytime.
+Try keeping your AC’s temperature low during the night to save money on your air conditioning in summer.
+You can also use a smart AC controller or a programmable thermostat to set a temperature range for the night.
+It would help you maintain the temperature within a set range for a happy, relaxed slumber.

-During the day time you can either keep your air conditioning on full blast or you can maintain a comfortable temperature throughout the day.
+During the day, you can either keep your air conditioning on full blast (not recommended), or you can maintain a comfortable temperature throughout the day.
 The best way to save money on air conditioning is to use your AC moderately.
-Some AC’s also come with energy saving modes such as eco or run on auto.
+Some AC’s also come with energy-saving modes such as eco or run-on auto.
 These modes can be quite beneficial to maintain a low, steady, comfy temperature.

-9. AC Maintenance – Stay up to Date
+10. Stay up to Date With AC Maintenance

-Statistics show that air conditioners cost U.S. homeowners $29 billion dollar every year.
+Statistics show that air conditioners cost U.S. homeowners 29 billion dollars every year.
 One of the most important things to do when summer starts is to schedule regular maintenance for your air conditioner.
 Due to regular tune-ups, the life of air conditioners can greatly improve.
 Moreover, regular maintenance is very important to keep it running in top-notch condition.
-If your AC is suffering due to any reason, they may put a load on it which means that it will need to work harder and may use a more amount of electricity!
-Stay alert for signs that indicate the necessity for AC tune ups.
+If your AC is suffering due to any reason, it will need to work harder and use more electricity!
+Stay alert for signs that indicate the necessity for AC tune-ups.

 It is necessary to get your AC checked by a professional at the start of the season because a faulty HVAC system can draw up more energy than usual, resulting in higher electricity bills.
 Most importantly, keep a check on your air filter.
 If clogged, this can cause the AC to work much harder than needed.

-Household appliances and other electronic devices are an essential part our daily lives.
+Household appliances and other electronic devices are an essential part of our daily lives.
 These devices not only use electricity but also generate heat.
-The generated heat can raise the temperature of your home leading to an increased use of air conditioning.
+The generated heat can raise the temperature of your home, leading to increased use of air conditioning.

-When these devices are not in use, they keep drawing a trickle of heat producing current.
+When these devices are not in use, they keep drawing a trickle of heat-producing current.
 This current also raises the temperature of your home.
-It is better to unplug these devices when they are not being used to keep the temperature as cool as possible.
+It is better to unplug these devices when they are not used to keep the temperature as cool as possible.

-Did you know that your home’ s paint affects the temperature inside your home?
-Well, you know now!
-The department of energy reported that dull and dark colors absorb 70-90% sunlight.
+Did you know that the outdoor paint of your house affects the temperature inside?
+Dull and dark colors end up absorbing 70-90% sunlight.
 This absorbed energy has a significant effect on the temperature indoors.
-On the contrary, light colored paint helps to reflect the heat.
+On the contrary, light-colored paint helps to reflect the heat.

-It is suggested to choose light, cool or pastel paints for your home to keep your home cool.
-Cooler colors block solar radiations.
-As a result this trick would help you naturally cool your home and cut down on AC costs.
-This is one of the best ways to save money on AC that home owners usually forget to consider!
+It is suggested to choose light, cool, or pastel paints for your home to keep your home cool.
+Cooler colors block solar radiation.
+As a result, this trick would help you naturally cool your home and cut down on AC costs.
+This is one of the best ways to save money on AC that homeowners usually forget to consider!

-It might sound like a cliché that you get to hear every day but planting trees around your house actually helps you save money on AC bills.
-Trees block out the sunlight and keep your house cool!
-You can also plant a leafy tree as a shade for your air conditioner to increase the efficiency of your air conditioning unit.
+It might sound like a cliché that you get to hear every day, but planting trees around your house helps you save money on AC bills.
+Trees block out the sunlight and keep your home cool!
+You can also plant a leafy tree as a shade for your air conditioner to increase your air conditioning unit’s efficiency.

-Trees not only help you save money, but planting trees is an eco-friendly step that would benefit the environment in general.
-Likewise covering your AC with a tree can increase efficiency of your AC and is probably one of the best ways to save money on AC bills.
-Just make sure the leaves are at a distance and do not obstruct any flow of air from your outdoor unit.
+Trees not only help you save money but planting trees is an eco-friendly step that would benefit the environment in general.
+Likewise, covering your AC with a tree can increase your AC’s efficiency and is probably one of the best ways to save money on AC bills.
+Just make sure the leaves are distant and do not obstruct any airflow from your outdoor unit.

-With these useful and easily doable tips on how to save money on air conditioning we hope that your bills stay in budget!
-In summer, it is definitely very difficult to save money on AC costs but these tips will definitely help you to take out a big chunk out of your AC bill without suffering in scorching heat.
+With these useful and easily doable tips on saving money on air conditioning, we hope that your bills stay within budget!
+It is very difficult to save money on AC costs in summer, but these tips will help you take a big chunk out of your bill without suffering!